ChijiokeOkoro/PokemonShowdownSimulator/README.md

 # PokemonShowdownSimulator
 Simulates a user playing pokemon showdown challenge cup 1v1

+Requires user to insert their own username and password in order to execute code

 ChallengeCupSimulator - executor

 PokemonMoveCalculator - main function that determines the move used in a battle based on STAB, base power, and type effectiveness